0. Introduction

 12. Do you read(line) me?

-Sometime you want to take input from the user rather than
+Sometime you want to take input from the user rather than "hard-code"

-"hard-code" their name, age, and other details.
+their name, age, and other details.
 We can take input from the user

-using (readline)
+using (readline).

 In this example, we take input from the user, then we tell them what they entered.
 Note: when you run this example, a prompt will pop up on your screen.
 Enter your text into the field, then click the "OK" button.

-a single word.
-Change (readline)
+it'll only take a single word.
+Change (readline) to

-in the code editor.
+(read) in the code editor.
+If you enter "foo bar 123"

-If you enter "foo bar 123" into the text box and then click the "OK" button,
+into the text box and then click the "OK" button, it'll only echo out

 (clear) ; replace (readline) with (read) and note the differences (println "You entered: " (readline)) (run)